Study Backs Getting Driverless Cars On The Road, As Waymo Ditches Backup Drivers

 Jason Levine of the Center for Auto Safety asked DOT officials on Monday to "explicitly prohibit" testing highly autonomous vehicles "on public roads, in noncontrolled environments, unless and until these vehicles have undergone far more simulation testing — both in terms of miles and sophistication."

-The RAND researchers also worry how the public at large will react when those early autonomous cars do get in accidents.
+The Rand researchers also worry how the public at large will react when those early autonomous cars do get in accidents.

 "This may not be acceptable to society," Kalra and Groves write in their report.
-"A large body of research suggests that peoples' willingness to accept technological risk is governed by factors related not only to the actual risk but also to other characteristics," like people's control over the situation and being able to choose or not choose to participate.
+"A large body of research suggests that people's willingness to accept technological risk is governed by factors related not only to the actual risk but also to other characteristics," like people's control over the situation and being able to choose or not choose to participate.

 Three-quarters of drivers in the U.S. say they're afraid to ride in a driverless car, according to AAA.
 And you can't really choose not to have a self-driving car behind you in traffic.